Michigan Chapter North American Lake Management Society

 The purpose of McNALMS is to promote understanding and comprehensive management of Michigan's inland lake ecosystems

-Wake Boat Operations and Impacts Reviewed
+Wake Boat Operations, Impacts Reviewed

 A review of wake boats and their operations and impacts has been written by William Scott Brown, board member of McNALMS.
 If you are interested in the full text copy, click on the link at the end of this excerpt.